Non-Compete Agreement Template

 When Are Non-Compete Agreements Still a Thing?

-Even though non-compete agreements are on the decline, there are still a few scenarios where they make sense to protect a business.
-But these agreements can’t just be thrown around willy-nilly anymore—they have to be laser-focused, carefully written, and make sense for the situation.
+Even though non-compete agreements are on the decline, there are still a few scenarios where they make sense for a business.
+But these agreements can’t just be thrown around willy-nilly anymore.
+They have to be laser-focused, carefully written, and make sense for the situation.
+So, when might a non-compete still fly?
+Here’s the lowdown:

-3. Other Key Employees with Inside Knowledge: Sometimes, a company’s success hinges on a few key employees who know the ins and outs of the business.
+• Other Key Employees with Inside Knowledge: Sometimes, a company’s success hinges on a few key employees who know the ins and outs of the business.
 Non-competes can apply to these important team members, but only if it makes sense.
 Plus, these folks should be well compensated for agreeing to the restrictions on their future job options—it’s got to be a fair trade.

 In short, non-competes aren’t completely dead, but they’ve got to be used thoughtfully and for the right reasons!